Electric fish: Sexual behaviour

 In sexually dimorphic signalling, as in the brown ghost knifefish (Apteronotus leptorhynchus), the electric organ produces distinct signals to be received by individuals of the same or other species.
-The electric organ fires to produce an EOD with a certain frequency, along with short modulations termed "chirps" and "gradual frequency rises", both varying widely between species and differing between the sexes.
+The electric organ fires to produce a discharge with a certain frequency, along with short modulations termed "chirps" and "gradual frequency rises", both varying widely between species and differing between the sexes.
 For example, in the glass knifefish genus Eigenmannia, females produce a nearly pure sine wave with few harmonics, males produce a far sharper non-sinusoidal waveform with strong harmonics.

 Male bluntnose knifefishes (Brachyhypopomus) produce a continuous electric "hum" to attract females; this consumes 11–22% of their total energy budget, whereas female electrocommunication consumes only 3%.
 Large males produced signals of larger amplitude, and these are preferred by the females.
 The cost to males is reduced by a circadian rhythm, with more activity coinciding with night-time courtship and spawning, and less at other times.

 Antipredator behaviour

 Electric catfish (Malapteruridae) frequently use their electric discharges to ward off other species from their shelter sites, whereas with their own species they have ritualized fights with open-mouth displays and sometimes bites, but rarely use electric organ discharges.

 The electric discharge pattern of bluntnose knifefishes is similar to the low voltage electrolocative discharge of the electric eel.
-This is thought to be a form of bluffing Batesian mimicry of the powerfully-protected electric eel.
+This is thought to be a form of bluffing, a Batesian mimicry of the powerfully protected electric eel.

 Fish that prey on electrolocating fish may "eavesdrop" on the discharges of their prey to detect them.
 The electroreceptive African sharptooth catfish (Clarias gariepinus) may hunt the weakly electric mormyrid, Marcusenius macrolepidotus in this way.
 This has driven the prey, in an evolutionary arms race, to develop more complex or higher frequency signals that are harder to detect.

 Jamming avoidance response

 It had been theorized as early as the 1950s that electric fish near each other might experience some type of interference.
 In 1963, Akira Watanabe and Kimihisa Takeda discovered the jamming avoidance response in Eigenmannia.
 When two fish are approaching one another, their electric fields interfere.
 This sets up a beat with a frequency equal to the difference between the discharge frequencies of the two fish.
 The jamming avoidance response comes into play when fish are exposed to a slow beat.
 If the neighbour's frequency is higher, the fish lowers its frequency, and vice versa.
-A similar jamming avoidance response was discovered in the distantly-related Gymnarchus niloticus, the African knifefish, by Walter Heiligenberg in 1975, in a further example of convergent evolution between the electric fishes of Africa and South America.
+A similar jamming avoidance response was discovered in the distantly related Gymnarchus niloticus, the African knifefish, by Walter Heiligenberg in 1975, in a further example of convergent evolution between the electric fishes of Africa and South America.
 Both the neural computational mechanisms and the behavioural responses are nearly identical in the two groups.